November 11, 1848 – Francis Davis Millet

 As if he wasn’t accomplished enough, Millet also palled around with writers Aldous Huxley, Mark Twain, and painter John Singer Sargent.

-If you were to walk away from the White House’s South Lawn, past Melania‘s free pile, and Eric and Barron‘s playground teeter-totter, there is a humble monument with a connection to the passenger ship Titanic, which struck an iceberg on its maiden voyage on April 15, 1912.
+If you were to walk away from the White House’s South Lawn, past the First Ladies’ rose garden, beyond Melania‘s free pile, and a few yards away from Marine One’s landing pad, there is a humble monument with a connection to the passenger ship Titanic, which struck an iceberg on its maiden voyage on April 15, 1912.
 You might not even notice it.
 The piece is not very large; a subdued, yet elegant fountain titled Tribute to Friendship, in honor of Millet and military man Archibald Willingham DeGraffenreid Clarendon Butt (1865 –1912), two men who went down, not on each other, but on that fateful vessel, selflessly assisting women and children as the ship sank.
 Millet was 60 years old, and Butt was 46.

 The two men were ”devoted friends” who shared a house in Washington DC, even though Millet was married (his wife lived ”far away”).
 Butt described Millet as ”my artist friend who lives with me”.
 Their only known fight was over the wallpaper Millet had chosen for their home.
 It was too busy with too many red and pink roses for Butt’s taste (I am not inserting a joke here).
 They had live-in Filipino houseboys who served presidents, cabinet members, ambassadors and Supreme Court justices at the men’s extravagant parties and lux dinners that they were famous for.
 Butt served as a military advisor to Presidents Theodore Roosevelt and William Howard Taft, and Taft wept openly when he learned that Butt had perished in the Titanic tragedy.
 Yet, this power couple are mostly forgotten.